skiselev/xiflash/README.md

 * Winbond W29EE011A-15 - On Xi 8088, flash ROM fails to exit vendor/device identification mode when system is in turbo mode.
 System will be stuck and will need to be powered down/up to reset the flash ROM, regular hard reset won't help.
 Apparently the chip is not fast enough.
 Make sure to turn off the turbo mode when programming this IC.

-* The utility doesn't specifically support images larger than 64 KiB, and most likely will fail or behave unpredictably.

 * On the Sergey's XT board it might be necessary to turn OFF jumpers SW2.5-SW2.7.
 This will map the entire flash ROM to the 0xE0000-0xFFFFF area.
 This is not necessary on the Xi 8088 and Micro 8088 systems, as the flash ROM starts at 0xF0000, which is always mapped to the system's memory.